 Domestic violence is the leading cause of serious injury to American women between the ages of 15 and 44, more common than automobile accidents, muggings, and rapes combined.

 Assistance with Protective Orders

-Children and domestic violence: Those most in need of help are least able to help themselves.
+Those most in need of help are least able to help themselves.

 In homes of domestic violence 70% of the children are abused or neglected.

-Each year, an estimated 3.3 to 10 million children are at risk of witnessing domestic violence in the U.S.
+Each year, an estimated 10 to 15 million children are at risk of witnessing domestic violence in the U.S.

 Safe Harbor has a comprehensive children’s program that focuses on addressing children’s emotional and physical needs, restoring self-esteem, safety planning and providing coping skills.